Teay2026/Robot-Companion-Dynami/README.md

 ## 🎯 Project Goals

-DynAmi is a **smart companion robot** built to combine **robotics, AI, and human-computer interaction** into one integrated platform.
-It was designed to **see, understand, and interact naturally with its environment and with people**.
+DynAmi was built as an **interactive companion robot** combining robotics, AI, and a mobile interface to create a personalized and immersive user experience.

-### 🔑 Our Core Objectives
+### 🔑 Core Objectives
-✨ **Autonomous Navigation**
-Develop a mobile robot that can move safely in dynamic environments using **real-time obstacle detection and avoidance**.

-✨ **AI-Powered Perception & Interaction**
-Enable **face recognition, emotion detection, and conversational abilities** through computer vision and natural language processing.

-✨ **Seamless User Experience**
+✨ **Interactive Communication** – Build a system that lets users control the robot and receive real-time responses via **voice chat, transcription, and GPT-powered AI**.

+✨ **Intelligent Perception** – Integrate **facial recognition, emotion detection, and individual tracking**, enabling the robot to recognize users and adapt its interactions.

+✨ **Seamless Connectivity** – Develop a **robust architecture** connecting the mobile app, server, Raspberry Pi, and STM32 for smooth bidirectional communication.

-Provide a **React-Native mobile app** for easy robot control, live status monitoring, and **GPT-powered chat interaction**.
+✨ **User-Friendly Control** – Provide a **React-Native mobile app** to manage movements, monitor status, and interact naturally with the robot.

 ---